Author

 The Corporate Sustainability Reporting Directive makes it mandatory to report on sustainability indicators as defined by the ESRS, but adjusting to the new requirements is not easy, and firms have to start preparing now.

-• Choose a reliable and scalable medium where the collected information can be stored in an XHTML format and from which it can be fed into the European Single Access Point with a digital ‘tag’.
-Currently, the majority of companies are accustomed to emailing pdf, and excel documents upon customer requests.
-However, this data sharing process is not scalable nor secure.
+Set up your team and find auditing agencies to aid you in the collection and substantiation of the required sustainability information.
+Choose a reliable and scalable medium where the collected information can be stored in an XHTML format and from which it can be fed into the European Single Access Point with a digital ‘tag’.
+Currently, the majority of companies are accustomed to emailing PDF and Excel documents upon request, however, this way of data sharing is neither scalable nor secure.

 How Circularise can help with complying with the Corporate Sustainability Reporting Directive?